Kartoffelbauer/gandi-record-updater/README.md

 WantedBy=multi-user.target
 ```

-Replace the statement after `ExecStart =` with the path to the executable file, followed by all further details, as already mentioned above.
+Replace the statement after `ExecStart=` with the path to the executable file, followed by all further details, as already mentioned above.
 Save and exit.
 To activate the service type `sudo service enable recUpdater.service`.

 <h2>Configuration</h2>

-Before you can configure anything, you must have successfully started the program at least once so that the configuration file was created.
-To do so see 'Execution' section.
+Before you can configure anything, you must have successfully started the program at least once so that the configuration file has been created.
+To do so see `Execution` section.
 You can find the configuration file at `/etc/recUpdater/recUpdater.conf`.
 All settings in this file are self-explanatory.